 - If you create a contact and a deal at the same time through a CSV import, and then revert the import, both the contact and the deal will be deleted.

-- The Revert Import option is not available when you batch update existing data (see Batch updating using a CSV file).
+- The Revert Import option is not available when you bulk update existing data (see Bulk updating using a CSV file).

 Note: If an import contains over 1000 entries, it can take up to 10 minutes for all data to be removed from your account.